 - consultation to faculty, staff and medical staff

 Counseling Services is located in the Health and Wellness Center on Bobcat Way.
 The office is open Monday through Friday from 9 a.m. to 5 p.m.
-Counseling services are available at the York Hill Health Center and at the North Haven Campus by appointment.
+Counseling services are available at all three campuses (Mount Carmel, York Hill Health Center and North Haven Campus).

 Students wishing to schedule an appointment can complete a confidential counseling request form through MyQ or the Quinnipiac App.
 In addition, they can also call Counseling Services at 203-582-8680, choose option #1, and schedule an appointment by talking to the counseling center secretary.